 Rozzi asked if it was safe to assume sticks found on the girls' bodies was a "human act" – not nature – which Page said, "That would be reasonable."

-Rozzi asked Page how long it would take to process evidence like the hair found on Abby's hand, which Page said Rozzi is asking questions outside of his expertise.
+Rozzi asked Page how long it would take to process evidence like the hair found on Abby's hand, to which Page said Rozzi was asking questions outside of his expertise.
 Page then said DNA evidence can take a few weeks but can sometimes be rushed.

 Then, Rozzi asked Page about the unfired bullet cartridge found at the scene next to Libby's foot.
 Rozzi asked if Page had seen any photos of the cartridge being removed, to which Page responded, "No."